 On closer examination of the transmitter pointed to Mount Irish I made a somewhat surprising discovery: The electronics module has been removed from the casing (see photo below), the cables have been disconnected, and the solar panel is missing.
 Quite obviously the site is no longer in use.
 This confirms my earlier observations that a similar site on Flat Top had been removed as well.

 The site pointed towards Pioche appears to be in operation, although I was unable to lock on to a frequency with my 2.4GHz counter.
 Now of course it would be interesting to know where the counterpart, the central hub, is.
 A microwave dish requires line of sight.
 That puts it on a mountain top.
 Looking at the topo map, the most promising candidate by far is the 9395 ft.
 Highland Peak about 5 miles southwest of Pioche, and about 55 miles from Badger Mountain.
 According to the topo maps there is a road leading up to its top, and some sort of radio facility can be seen on top in detailed satellite images.
-In 2007, we confirmed the location fo the hub on Highland Peak by the direction of the dishes of a similar site on Mount Irish.
+In 2007, we confirmed the location of the hub on Highland Peak by the direction of the dishes of a similar site on Mount Irish.

 It appears that Mount Irish is no longer used as a central hub for the NACTS Range system, and that it was replaced around 1998 by a newer system with a central hub on Highland Peak.
 Around 2015 the eastern hub seems to have moved again to Ella Mountain.
 Around in the late 2010's, when the site was upgraded to the new NACTS 2.0 standard, the dish once again pointed to Mount Irish.
 So it appears they came full circle and as of this update in June 2023 Mount Irish is once again the hub for this site.

 Besides the two transceivers sites I found two survey markers of the "Defense Mapping Agency" (see photos below) and a clearing where the helicopter drops off the maintenance crew, some 50 or 100 feet southeast of the two repeaters.